 Term Definition Anniversary Date The date that coverage first goes into effect becomes its anniversary date each year.
-If the customer was enrolled with an AHCCCS program contractor within the 90 days prior to the current approval date, the customer is automatically re-enrolled with the same program contractor.
+90 Day Re-enrollment Rule If the customer was enrolled with an AHCCCS program contractor within the 90 days prior to the current approval date, the customer is automatically re-enrolled with the same program contractor.